 WHY USE IDD Therapy?

-Intrathecal drug delivery is an effective way to manage cancer pain, with fewer side effects compared to oral medication.1,2
+Intrathecal drug delivery is an effective way to manage chronic pain, with lower doses than oral medication.1,7

 An implantable pump is connected to a thin, flexible tube that releases the pain medication directly into the fluid surrounding the spinal cord, in an area called the intrathecal space.
-Because Intrathecal drug delivery releases small amounts of medication, pain can be controlled with a fraction of the oral medication dose.3 Most people experience fewer or more tolerable side effects versus oral dosing.1 Intrathecal drug delivery may provide relief when other treatments - like oral medications - have not.
+Because Intrathecal drug delivery releases small amounts of medication, pain can be controlled with a fraction of the oral medication dose.1,7 Intrathecal drug delivery may provide relief when other treatments - like oral medications or injections - have not.

 A key advantage of intrathecal drug delivery is that you can try it first and experience how the therapy may work for you.
 You’ll learn about this trial in the next few pages.